jaydenmedia/easy_seq2seq/README.md

 ## Setup

+Prerequisites:
-Install dependencies (Anaconda version of the Python environment)
+  * Recommend using the Anaconda version of the Python environment to ensure all Python package dependencies are met.
+  * This code has not yet been tested in a non-Anaconda environment.

+Install dependencies

 ```bash
 conda create -n my_environment_name python=3.4 anaconda